kirbycope/map-markers-java/README.md

 1. Run the python script (use the F5 key or Play button)

 ### Package New Images into Datapack
-To play on other worlds, you'll want to package up the datapack.
-1. Archive the "datapacks/img" folder
+In order to play on other worlds, you'll want to package up the datapack.
+Archive (`.zip`) the "datapacks/img" folder.
-1. See next section for installation

 ## Datapack Installation
 Use this datapack with your own worlds.